jonathanhogg/flitter-kinect/README.md

 Whether to flip the image vertically.
 Default is `false`.

 - `near=`*DISTANCE* \
 The near time-of-flight clip sphere of the depth camera, in metres.
-Depths smaller than this will be considered to be invalid.
+Distances smaller than this will be considered to be invalid.
 Default is `0.5`.

 - `far=`*DISTANCE* \
-The near time-of-flight clip sphere of the depth camera, in metres.
-Depths larger than this will be considered to be invalid.
+The far time-of-flight clip sphere of the depth camera, in metres.
+Distances larger than this will be considered to be invalid.
 Default is `4.5`.

 - `near_value=`*VALUE* \